Lunarnovaa/nixconf/README.md

 | :---------------------------  | :---------------------------------------------------------------------------------------------- | :-----------------: | :-----: |
 | [`polaris`](./hosts/polaris/) | Primary daily-driver: the first system I installed NixOS on.                                    | Gaming, Workstation | Desktop |
 | [`procyon`](./hosts/procyon/) | Framework 13 laptop with a Ryzen 7040.                                                          | Workstation         | Laptop  |

-## How can I use it?

-Please don't.
-It definitely won't work for you without funky issues and tinkering.
-So if you do, please don't come to me with your problems.
-You could probably use code from this repo for use in your own configuration, just be sure not to use stuff if you don't know what it does.
-I definitely didn't design this to be plug-and-play with anybody else's host.

 ## Credits